 "Acidic rain can, over time, eat away the limestone and natural caverns that lie under much of the state, causing sinkholes.
 Both extremely dry weather and very wet weather can trigger sinkholes, [an investigator] said ."

-More than 500 sinkholes have been reported in Hillsborough County alone since the government started keeping track in 1954, according to the state's environmental agency..,"
+More than 500 sinkholes have been reported in Hillsborough County alone since the government started keeping track in 1954, according to the state's environmental agency..,"and

 "There have been only three deaths ever in the state related to sinkholes in Florida, but there were others in other states, countries,i.e. Canada, and even our own Hawaii."